 If the conditions for resuming payments are met, the suspension will be lifted.
-The JU will formally notify the beneficiary.
+The JU will formally notify the coordinator or beneficiary concerned.

-During the suspension, the periodic report(s) for all reporting periods except the last one (see Article 20.3), must not contain any financial statements [from the beneficiary and its linked third parties].
-The beneficiary must include them in the next periodic report after the suspension is lifted or - if suspension is not lifted before the end of the action - in the last periodic report.
+During the suspension, the periodic report(s) for all reporting periods except the last one (see Article 20.3), must not contain any individual financial statements from the beneficiary concerned [and its linked third parties].
+The coordinator must include them in the next periodic report after the suspension is lifted or - if suspension is not lifted before the end of the action - in the last periodic report.

-The beneficiary may suspend implementation of the action (see Article 49.1) or terminate the Agreement (see Article 50.1 and 50.2).
+The beneficiaries may suspend implementation of the action (see Article 49.1) or terminate the Agreement or the participation of the beneficiary concerned (see Article 50.1 and 50.2).